cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 returned resource to determine which of its subscriptions the resource is associated with.

+Dynamic parameters, unlike context parameters, will not be exact-match-only.
+Dynamic parameter constraints will be able to represent certain simple types of flexible matching, such as matching an exact value or the existance of a key, and simple AND and OR combinations of constraints.
+This flexible matching semantic means that there may be ambiguities when determining which resources match which subscriptions, which are discussed below.

 #### Constraints Representation

 Dynamic parameter constraints will be represented in protobuf form as follows: